 Chobe National Park

 Chobe National Park is Botswana’s first national park and third largest park with one of the most biologically diverse vegetations.
 Its vegetation varies from dense floodplains to the vast Savuti marsh (grassland).
 During our Chobe day trip, we even saw one of the largest trees on Earth, a baobab tree.
 Of course, there is also the famous Chobe River.
 The Chobe River runs 60km (37 miles) through the park which provides excellent game viewing opportunities when animals need to get a drink of water.
 Travelers can find an abundant amount of crocodiles, birds, and hippos near the Chobe River.

 Chobe National Park has the Big Four – elephant, lion, leopard and cape buffalo, (no rhino).
 The park is known for having the largest population of elephants, at lest 120,000 – we saw about 200.
 In addition to the Big Four, the park is also home to impala, hippo, wildebeest, giraffe, hyena, waterbuck, puku, (sometimes cheetah) and more.
 Needless to say, travelers will have great game views on their Chobe safari.

-Chobe National Park is said to have the best game viewing year round, but the “excellent” game viewing is during their dry season – May through October.
-During the dry season, the wildlife are easier to spot, especially when the water independent animals stay around the Chobe River.
+Chobe National Park is said to have the best game viewing year-round, but the “excellent” game viewing is during their dry season – May through October.
+During the dry season, the wildlife is easier to spot, especially when the water independent animals stay around the Chobe River.
 Bird watching is best during the rainy season – December through April.

 Choose Your Chobe Safari Tour